Texas and Deep South brace for dangerous outbreak of storms Monday and Tuesday

 Cloud cover preceding the front will inhibit daytime heating and the buildup of instability, but extreme shear will allow any storms to rotate.

 As the day wears on, that squall line will progress east.
-Ahead of it, warm air advection, or a conveyor belt of warm air from the south, may result in widely-scattered supercells which are rotating thunderstorms.
+Ahead of it, warm air advection, or a conveyor belt of warm air from the south, may result in widely scattered supercells which are rotating thunderstorms.
 Those will have the greatest risk of significant tornadoes, a few of which could be on the ground for an extended duration.
 Some areas may have multiple instances of severe weather, with a supercell or two and then the squall line.

 Some of the zones where severe weather may strike Tuesday are particularly vulnerable due to high concentrations of poverty and manufactured housing.

-“Have to have a plan to get out of your manufactured home and get to shelter BEFORE the tornado warning is issued,” tweeted Stephen Strader, a hazards researcher at Villanova University who has published research on communities vulnerable to severe weather.
+“Have to have a plan to get out of your [manufactured] home and get to shelter BEFORE the tornado warning is issued,” tweeted Stephen Strader, a hazards researcher at Villanova University who has published research on communities vulnerable to severe weather.
 “Know your shelter locations.
 Have a weather radio to wake up when you’re sleeping.”

 Active severe weather begins today in Texas but I'm still most concerned about the overlap of significant tornado potential & vulnerable communities in #LAwx/#MSwx tomorrow.— Jack Sillin (@JackSillin) March 21, 2022